neskk/proxyscanner/README.md

 Args that start with '--' (eg. -v) can also be set in a config file (app\config\config.ini or specified via -cf).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.
 ```

+## Recommendations

+- Use a fast AZenv proxy judge.
+- Database should be able to handle `--manager-testers / 2` connections (e.g. -Mt 100 = 50 db connnections).

 ## Docker